nealrs/DevpostFeed/readme.md

 5. Perhaps obviously, @niuage's feed is designed to work on Devpost and Devpost alone.
 So, a lot of avatar URLs, are listed as `//foo.bar/avatar.png` and omit the `http:`.
 A little substring searching & appending fixed that.

-6. Turns out, you don't need to write the HTML to a file first,

-7. I didn't get a chance to incorporate desktop notifications / reloads / a waiting screen / etc. That's all todo (if ever).
+6. I didn't get a chance to incorporate desktop notifications / reloads / a waiting screen / etc. That's all todo (if ever).

 7. My node environment at work is totally fubar'd, so I had to do all this at home on my aging MBA.